Brown, Tatum score 31 each, Boston beats Hawks for 3-1 lead

 Brown and Tatum combined to score their team’s final 16 points, thwarting every attempt by the Hawks to even the series.

-It was an especially satisfying victory for Brown — not only because he ditched the mask, but doing it in the metro area where he was born and raised.
+It was an especially satisfying victory for Brown — not only did he ditch the mask, but he won in the metro area where he was born and raised.

 “It’s bittersweet, man, growing up here,” the 26-year-old Brown said.
 “My first game was a Hawks game.
 I was sitting in the nosebleeds.
 My aunt, who was in attendance tonight, bought me tickets to my first game for my seventh birthday.”

-Boston never trailed after grabbing a 4-3 lead on Derrick White’s basket just over a minute into the game.
+Boston never trailed after grabbing a 12-11 lead on Tatum’s 3 less than four minutes into the game.

 Tatum delivered a huge 3-pointer off a loose ball with two minutes remaining, pushing the Celtics to a 118-106 lead.